DimiG/dgBucket/README.md

 * `RoboSync.ps1`: This script backup media from [Avid][avid] Media Server by Windows [Robocopy][robocopy] util.
 * `PSWinUpdate.ps1`: This script helps to automate the Windows updates procedure with [PowerShell Module][pswinupd].
 * `ProResCreator.ps1`: One more script implementation of [ProRes422][prores] file creator by [ffmbc][ffmbc].
+* `WinSYSbackUp.ps1`: Current script helps to create the Windows System Backup for emergency purposes.

 ### Windows Command Line scripts